Spokenword

 TextKit2 for inline annotation rendering — marks transform word appearance without reflow

-Played Spokenword?
-I'd love to hear what you think - it takes under a minute.
+Tried Spokenword?
+I'd love to hear what you think.
+It takes under a minute.

 Give FeedbackYour feedback is collected securely via Google Forms.